Joe Selenski: Pacific Northwest Hockey League (1987)

-All-American Hockey League
+All-American Hockey League (1987–1988)

-Without a team to coach at the start of the 1987-88 season, Selenski headed to Johnstown to negotiate the foundation of a hockey team in the newly formed All-American Hockey League.
-On December 27, 1987, Selenski - along with future team owner Henry Brabham - walked into Dennis Grenell's office at the Cambria County War Memorial Arena and inquired about potentially putting a new franchise in Johnstown.
+Without a team to coach at the start of the 1987–88 season, Selenski headed to Johnstown, Pennsylvania to negotiate the foundation of a hockey team in the newly formed All-American Hockey League.
+On December 27, 1987, Selenski - along with future team owner Henry Brabham - walked into Dennis Grenell's office at the Cambria County War Memorial Arena and inquired about potentially putting a new franchise in the city.
 Selenski expected to be able to field team by the start of the following season, but Grenell said he wanted a team "right now".
-Within two weeks, Selenski was able to find uniforms from a Canadian vendor and field a team based on old players who he had coached while in the ACHL.
-The Chiefs went 13-13-0 in the regular season and qualified for the playoffs, but would eventually lose to the Carolina Thunderbirds.
-Selenski was not re-signed after the post-season.
+Within two weeks, Selenski was able to find uniforms from a Canadian vendor and field a team based on old players who he had coached while in the ACHL and players from his Bellingham Bulls team.